New Netherland: Political culture

 The concept of tolerance was the mainstay of the province's Dutch mother country.
 The Dutch Republic was a haven for many religious and intellectual refugees fleeing oppression, as well as home to the world's major ports in the newly developing global economy.
-Concepts of religious freedom and free-trade (including a stock market) were Netherlands imports.
+Concepts of religious freedom and free trade (including a stock market) were Netherlands imports.
 In 1682, visiting Virginian William Byrd commented about New Amsterdam that "they have as many sects of religion there as at Amsterdam".

 The Dutch Republic was one of the first nation-states of Europe where citizenship and civil liberties were extended to large segments of the population.
 The framers of the U.S. Constitution were influenced by the Constitution of the Republic of the United Provinces, though that influence was more as an example of things to avoid than of things to imitate.

-In addition, the Act of Abjuration, essentially the declaration of independence of the United Provinces from the Spanish throne, is strikingly similar to the later American Declaration of Independence, though there is no concrete evidence that one influenced the other.
+The United States Declaration of Independence (1776), is strikingly similar to the Act of Abjuration (1581), which is essentially a declaration of independence of the United Provinces from the Spanish throne, though there is no concrete evidence that the one influenced the other.
 John Adams went so far as to say that "the origins of the two Republics are so much alike that the history of one seems but a transcript from that of the other."

 The Articles of Capitulation (outlining the terms of transfer to the English) in 1664 provided for the right to worship as one wished, and were incorporated into subsequent city, state, and national constitutions in the United States, and are the legal and cultural code that lies at the root of the New York Tri-State traditions.

+The Flushing Remonstrance was a 1657 petition to Director-General Peter Stuyvesant, in which some thirty residents of the small settlement at Flushing requested an exemption to his ban on Quaker worship.
+It is considered a precursor to the United States Constitution's provision on freedom of religion in the Bill of Rights.